nqbao/meteor-react-redux-example/README.md

 # FAQ

 - Why don't we use createContainer from [meteor-react-data](http://guide.meteor.com/react.html#data) to fill data from Collection into Component?
-Because we want to enforce uni-directional dataflow, and Component will only receive data from Redux store.
+Because we want to enforce uni-directional dataflow, and Component will receive data only from Redux store.

+- When should we use Component state and when to use redux store?
+In general, we should use redux store as much as we can.
+But sometime it may be too much to store everything inside the redux store.
+If the data is only used within the Component then we can use it as component state.
+But if the data will be used by another component we should store the data in redux store instead.

 # References